Suzhou High School of Jiangsu Province: Today

 Founded in 1996, the Suzhou Lida Middle School was transformed in 2005 into the state-controlled joint-venture Suzhou Lida school.
 The Suzhou High School Park affiliate was founded in 2003 and located in Suzhou Industrial Park.

 In 2004, the school was classified as a four-star high school in Jiangsu Province.
 For three consecutive years since 1999, the CPC Jiangsu Provincial Committee and Jiangsu Provincial People's Government awarded the "Civilized Unit of Jiangsu Province pacesetter" honor.

+In 2025 the school is an International Baccalaureate school with over 2,000 students.

 Teachers

 Suzhou High School has five professors for senior secondary school teachers and 19 grade teachers in-service provincial team.

 Campus

 It is located on Sanyuan Fang (三元坊) of Renmin Road in Suzhou.
 Its ground occupy an area of 160 mu(1 mu = 666.67 square meters).

 The teaching areas of Suzhou High School surrounds the Daoshan Hill (道山).
 The symbol of Suzhou High School is the Science Building facing the main gate near Renmin Road.
 The main teaching buildings are the East and West red buildings (西红楼, 东红楼) as well as East and West white buildings (西白楼, 东白楼).
 Library, the Laboratory Building, the Info-tech Building and the stadium was built in the 1990s.